laryakan/valheim-server-status/README.md

 You can check the setup completion at any time with option **1** (in any menu).
 You can also scroll up to previous views.

->**Something really important for every VSS version is to pipe your server onto the logs filter at repository root.**
+>**Something really important for every VSS version is to pipe your server onto the log filter at repository root.**
 >Except for CPU and RAM usage, all server info will come through logs.
-The logs filter brings a low level log management to Valheim.
+The log filter brings a low level log management to Valheim.
 >VSS comes with a custom server launcher directly piped to the log filter (it's in the **./launcher** directory).

 ### Regular usage
-- setup wanted Valheim server logs directory (default is **./valheim-logs.d**) with option **2**
+- setup wanted Valheim server log directory (default is **./valheim-logs.d**) with option **2**
 - setup wanted Valheim server status over HTTP URL (default is **http://127.0.0.1:8181**) with option **3**
 > This step is important for serving status with ncat, and also for the link in your future Discord status, setup a public host